-If a genuine effort to resolve the dispute is not made, it may affect future court decisions about legal costs.
+If a person does not make a genuine effort to resolve the dispute, it may affect future court decisions about legal costs.

 A section 60I certificate is only valid for 12 months.
 This means that if you want to use your certificate, you must file an application for parenting orders within 12 months from the date of the last attempt at family dispute resolution.
 If you miss the 12 months and still want to file parenting orders, you will need to try FDR again unless you are eligible for an exception.